Behavior of Quillen (co)homology with respect to adjunctions: Setup for Quillen (co)homology

 \subsection{The setup}

 Putting the ingredients together, we obtain a good setup for Quillen cohomology.
-It is essentially an observation of Quillen \cite{Quillen67}*{\S II.5, (4) before Thm 5}, which we state and prove in more detail.
+It is essentially an observation of Quillen \cite{Quillen67}*{\S II.5, (4) before Theorem 5}, which we state and prove in more detail.